williamw520/williamw520.github.io/_posts/2025-07-13-zig-interface-revisited.md

 ## Advantages

 * **Clean separation**: Implementations don’t know about the interface.
-* **Reusable**: You can build multiple interfaces using the same pattern.
 * **Extensible**: Adding a new implementation requires no changes to the interface.
 * **Uniform type**: You can store different implementations together.

 ##  Trade-offs

-* Boilerplate: You must manually define each vtable method and delegate.
+* Boilerplate: must manually define each vtable method and delegate.
 * Some indirection: Dynamic dispatch requires extra function pointer calls (minimal, but real).

-Still, this is often the best and most flexible pattern for **runtime polymorphism in Zig**.

-> The upside is that all boilerplate and complexity is confined to the interface layer; your implementations remain simple and pure.
+> The upside is that all boilerplate and complexity is confined to the interface layer; implementations remain simple and pure.

 ## Closing Thoughts

 Though Zig doesn’t have interfaces as a language feature, you can still build your own.
-You get **full control over abstraction**, and zero runtime overhead if you want it.
+You get full control over abstraction, and zero runtime overhead if you want it.

 By manually defining vtables, you can achieve dynamic dispatch, support uniform types, and write expressive, decoupled APIs.